Skip to content

 A point-in-time view of instance state used for routing decisions.
 Contains queue depth, batch size, KV utilization, cache hit rate, and pending request count.
 Signals have different freshness tiers depending on how they're collected.
 See Cluster Architecture: Signal Freshness.

 A component in the weighted scoring pipeline that produces a per-instance score in [0, 1] for a specific signal dimension.
-Built-in scorers: prefix-affinity, queue-depth, kv-utilization, load-balance.
+Built-in scorers: precise-prefix-cache, prefix-affinity, no-hit-lru, queue-depth, kv-utilization, load-balance, active-requests, running-requests, load-aware.
+Most scorers produce scores in [0, 1]; load-aware uses [0, 0.5] per llm-d semantics.
 Scores are multiplied by weights and summed.
 See Cluster Architecture: Scorer Composition.

 The random seed for deterministic simulation.
 Same seed produces byte-identical stdout across runs (INV-6).
 BLIS uses partitioned RNG to isolate randomness across subsystems.
 See Configuration Reference.